 Further information on this page:

-- Information Sheet Advice on Redundancy for Schools and Colleges (including a Redundancy payment chart)
+- Information Sheet Advice on Redundancy for Schools and Colleges (including a Redundancy payment chart, May 2015)

 - Information Sheet: Redundancy: what Management Team needs to know

 - How we can support members facing possible redundancy

 - Continuous service – an important point to check

 - How will a new job affect your redundancy payment?

 There is no stigma attached to redundancy.
 It is an unhappy event for the whole workforce and an employee selected for redundancy is not to blame.
 Nevertheless, the consequences for the employee are the same as dismissal for any other reason and the process is no less stressful.
 Our role as your union is to protect your interests and to offer you support and advice as part of a dedicated and personal service.
 This is how we can help.